Moving to Lima, Peru

 When we asked people why foreigners move to Lima, they responded:

 "Lima is an attractive destination for expats due to its vibrant culture, diverse cuisine, and stunning natural beauty.
 The city is home to a wide variety of attractions, from the colonial architecture of the historic center to the modern amenities of the Miraflores district.
 The cost of living in Lima is relatively low compared to other major cities, making it an attractive option for those looking to stretch their budget.
 Additionally, the city is home to a large expat community, providing a great opportunity to meet new people and make friends.
-With its unique blend of culture, cuisine, and natural beauty, Lima is an ideal destination for expats looking for a new home," commented one expat who moved to Lima.
+With its unique blend of culture, cuisine, and natural beauty, Lima is an ideal destination for expats looking for a new home," offered one expat living in Lima.

 Get Quote